 Also, if you are purchasing the juice or supplement from the market, check the label to ensure it is gluten-free.

 What are the side effects of wheatgrass cream?

-Though there is no enough information about the safety of the long-term use of wheatgrass cream, there is one point to be noted – the cream is possibly safe for most adults when applied to the skin for a duration of six weeks.
+There is no enough information about the safety of the long-term use of wheatgrass cream.
+But as per anecdotal evidence, the cream is possibly safe for most adults when applied to the skin for a duration of six weeks.

 Can I take wheatgrass on an empty stomach?

-Certain sources say that is the only way to take it.
-But there is no proper evidence.
-Consulting your doctor is the best option.
+Though certain sources say that is the only way to take it, there is no proper evidence.
+Please consult your doctor.